Thank goodness unlimited plans are alive again | #PNWeekly 240

 1:49:36 | OnePlus engages in the most unhygienic giveaway campaign for the sake of love

-Listener mail this week from Kobirul Ali, plus your reactions through Twitter with the hashtag #PNWeekly throughout the show!
+Listener mail this week from Kobirul Ali on the Galaxy Beta Program, plus your reactions through Twitter with the hashtag #PNWeekly throughout the show!

 See you soon!